Jeyanth2005/SpotWise/README.md

-# SpotWise - All in One Service Provider
+# SpotWise - Urban Service Matching System

 SpotWise is an innovative, location-based web platform designed to seamlessly connect service seekers with local service providers within a defined 5km radius.
 It addresses the inefficiencies found in traditional service platforms, such as poor geolocation accuracy, insecure transactions, and scalability issues.